What should I expect after surgery?

 Proprioceptive exercises might include activities such as rolling a ball on a surface with your hand, holding a weight up while moving your shoulder, or push-ups on an unstable surface.
 Advanced exercises may include activities such as ball throwing or catching.
 Exercises that simulate your everyday activities such as grooming yourself and getting dressed, in addition to those activities that simulate your work or hobbies will also be incorporated.

-At Holsman Physical Therapy and Rehabilitation P.C. we also highly recommend maintaining the rest of your body’s fitness with regular exercise while recovering from surgery.
+At Holsman Physical Therapy and Wellness P.C. we also highly recommend maintaining the rest of your body’s fitness with regular exercise while recovering from surgery.
 Several types of cardiovascular machines can be used such as a stationary bike, a stepper, or a treadmill for walking.
 Cardiovascular activity in a pool may also be appropriate.
-Your Physical Therapist at Holsman Physical Therapy and Rehabilitation P.C. can discuss when cardiovascular activity would be appropriate for you and which cardiovascular activity would be best.
+Your Physical Therapist at Holsman Physical Therapy and Wellness P.C. can discuss when cardiovascular activity would be appropriate for you and which cardiovascular activity would be best.
 Most importantly, your surgical shoulder needs to be protected at all times so your therapist will educate you on how to do this.

-Generally rehabilitation at Holsman Physical Therapy and Rehabilitation P.C. after surgery for rotator cuff arthropathy goes smoothly.
+Generally rehabilitation at Holsman Physical Therapy and Wellness P.C. after surgery for rotator cuff arthropathy goes smoothly.
 If, however, during rehabilitation your pain continues longer than it should or therapy is not progressing as your Physical Therapist would expect, we will ask you to follow-up with your surgeon or doctor to confirm that the shoulder is tolerating the rehabilitation well and to ensure that there are no hardware issues that may be impeding your recovery.

 Portions of this document copyright MMG, LLC.